Positioning your company to be found.

 Here’s how we do it.

-The first major factor we consider when positioning your company to be found is site design.
+The first major factor we consider when positioning your company to be found is website design.
 We know how to design a website that will catch Google’s attention.
 These are some of the things we focus on:

 Indexing: Google wants to see all of your pages and confirm that your site structure makes sense.
 We know how to build a proper sitemap that allows Google to quickly scroll through your pages.